StrangeEggs/Spotify-Version-List/README.md

-# Spotify-Version-List
+# Spotify Version History
 Dump of all previous versions of Spotify I could find.
+(Note: Windows versions only.)